American Express: American Express buildings 1850 to 1986

-At the end of the Wells–Fargo reign in 1914, an aggressive new president, George Chadbourne Taylor (1868–1923), who had worked his way up through the company over the previous thirty years, decided to build a new headquarters.
-The old buildings, dubbed by The New York Times as "among the ancient landmarks" of lower Broadway, were inadequate for such a rapidly expanding concern.
+Following the retirement of William Fargo's brother J. C. Fargo (1829–1915) in 1914, an aggressive new president, George Chadbourne Taylor (1868–1923) was elected.
+He had worked his way up through the company over the previous 30 years, and decided to build a new headquarters.
+The old buildings, dubbed by The New York Times as "among the ancient landmarks" of lower Broadway, had become inadequate for such a rapidly expanding concern.
 After some delays due to the First World War, the 21-story neo-classical American Express Co.
 Building was constructed in 1916–17 to the design of J. Lawrence Aspinwall, of the firm of Renwick, Aspinwall & Tucker, the successor to the architectural practice of James Renwick Jr. The building consolidated the two lots of the former buildings with a single address: 65 Broadway.
 This building was part of the "Express Row" section of lower Broadway at the time.
 The building completed the continuous masonry wall of its block-front and assisted in transforming Broadway into the "canyon" of neo-classical masonry office towers familiar to this day.
-American Express sold this building in 1975, but retained travel services there.
-The building was also the headquarters over the years of other prominent firms, including investment bankers J.& W. Seligman & Co.
-(1940–74), the American Bureau of Shipping, a maritime concern (1977–86), and later J.J.
-Kenny, and Standard & Poor's, the latter of which renamed the building for itself.
+After moving to newly purchased international headquarters at 2 New York Plaza in 1975, where it remained until 1986, American Express sold 65 Broadway to the American Bureau of Shipping in 1977, while still retaining travel services on the ground floor of that building.